 HEY, Readers!
 You know, I read somewhere that bloggers shouldn’t apologize for their lack of posting.
 Apparently, nobody cares.
 Well, I do.
 I feel terrible about my lack of attention to this blog.
 I’m not a parent (yet…) but in a lot of ways, I feel like Beets Per Minute is my baby and lately I’ve been a severely neglectful mother.

 So, LOTS has been going on in my world!
 My husband, Luke, ran his first half-marathon ever this past Sunday by participating in the Great Scottish Run.
-He did a TERRIFIC job finishing at 1 hr 53 minutes.
+He did a TERRIFIC job finishing at one hr 53 minutes.
 I’m so very proud of him and love that he raised over £400 for Cancer Research UK in honor of my late father.
-The run was an amazing event with over 30,000 people participating including Neil from Neil’s Healthy Meals, who ran in the 10k beforehand!
+The run was a fantastic event with over 30,000 people participating including Neil from Neil’s Healthy Meals, who ran in the 10k beforehand!
 I met up with Neil, his wife, Lynne, and their friend, Catherine (who was fun to meet as I read all about her on his blog)!
 Catherine was there supporting her husband, Liam (also a star on Neil’s blog!) as he also completed the half-marathon in the group just behind Luke’s!

 Yeah, okay, so the Great Scottish Run was ONE day, but there are other things going on….

 A couple of weeks ago, as I was

 slacking scrolling my Instagram feed, I came across the following quote:

 As I’ve gone through life, I’ve found that your chances for happiness are increased if you wind up doing something that is a reflection of what you loved most when you were somewhere between nine and eleven years old.